 The “who’s who” of creative collaboration

-When it comes to creative collaboration, there are a few standard frameworks for defining the roles of stakeholders.
+When it comes to creative feedback, there are a few standard frameworks for defining the roles of stakeholders.
 You may have heard of DACI (Driver, Approver, Contributor, Informed) or RACI (Responsible, Accountable, Consulted, Informed).
-But, essentially, they’re all the same: There’s someone leading the charge, higher-ups who give the go-ahead and an assortment of others who create assets, make suggestions, or watch from the sidelines.
+But, essentially, they’re all the same: There’s someone leading the charge, higher-ups who give the go-ahead and an assortment of others who develop creative assets, make suggestions, or watch from the sidelines.

 For video or creative marketing projects, stakeholders will most likely fall into the following categories: